ogunlao/foundations_of_dl/README.md

 # Foundations of Deep Learning

-> Tutorials and classwork exploring deep learning algorithms and frameworks
+> Tutorials and classwork at AMMI exploring deep learning algorithms and frameworks

 This repo contains Jupyter notebooks exploring various deep learning architectures and libraries for a deep learning foundations class.